ManuelRy/GreenCup_Seller/FIX_RANK_LOGIC.md

 ### 2. View Fix (`dashboard.blade.php`)

-Changed the display logic to explicitly check for Platinum rank:
+Changed the display logic to explicitly check for Platinum rank AND added progress bar for all ranks:

 ```blade
 <span class="progress-text">